By Tamara Brooks-Barnes

 In the years since I began my therapy in earnest while seeking the face of God, I have come to realize that the enemy uses our traumas against us.
 If we suppress our trauma and neglect to deal with it God’s way, the enemy will use us as pawns.
 Then we, in turn, idolize aspects of our trauma to guard and protect ourselves, and mine was grief.

 I do not know what your story is beloved, but you happened upon my words.
 I encourage you to seek God, seek therapy, and seek healing because your life depends on it.
 As a woman of Faith, I believe in prayer and therapy.
 Dig deep into God’s word and memorize healing scriptures because the weapons of your warfare are not carnal, but mighty through God to the pulling down of strongholds (2 Corinthians 10:4).
 There are many books to supplement God’s word, too, and many have kept me on my path to healing.
 Do not get discouraged if you face setbacks along the way.

 Remember, the enemy is like a roaring lion seeking whom he may devour.
-Be like David and face your giants head-on and be healed in Christ Jesus, Amen.
-May you go with God into a land of healing.
+Be like David, face your giants head-on, and be healed in Christ Jesus, May you go with God into a land of healing.
 Be blessed, Prophetess Tamara Brooks-Barnes.